slominskir/KeycloakConditionalSpnegoAuthenticator/README.md

 2. Drop the jar file into the `providers` sub directory in the Keycloak home directory.
 3. If running Keycloak in production mode you'll need to execute the `kc.sh build`, before starting Keycloak

+## Configure
+1. Create a new browser flow (easiest way is to duplicate the built-in one)
+2. "bind" the new flow as the default browser flow
+3. Edit the new flow by removing the existing "Kerberos" step/execution
+4. Add the new execution "Conditional SPNEGO"
+5. Re-order the new execution to where the old "Kerberos one was in the list

 ## Build
 Built with Maven and Java 11.